opowell/13victor/README.md

 Layout
 - In the individual part and the group parts please introduce a button so that subjects can check the instructions of the part they are currently working on.
-- For the main panel, e.g. that containing the allocation task, add the title: “Token Allocation”.
-Please insert this title to the left of the message Part A/B round x of X, but with bigger and bold letters.

--
 - When a choice is made in the allocation part, the graph is slighlty shifted upwards, can something be done to avoid that?